opensource-observer/oss-directory/README.md

 ts-node src/scripts/optimism-attestation.ts data/projects/P/PROJECT.yaml optimism # OR optimism-goerli
 ```

 Make sure you have `.env` file that contains your `PRIVATE_KEY` for an account with some ETH on the appropriate network.
+Adding for PR